 CIFCO has been set up from the outset to deliver stable regular income while minimising risk.
 It does this by having a robust corporate governance structure, bringing in outside expertise to advise and act in CIFCO’s best interests and having an investment strategy with well diversified portfolio targets.

 CIFCO was initially provided with £50 million of capital to invest.
-As a result of the performance of CIFCO to date, both Councils approved a further tranche of £50 million in capital for CIFCO.
-Once that second tranche is invested it is not expected that the Councils will invest further capital in CIFCO.
-However, CIFCO will then continue to generate stable income for the two councils to spend on local services while continuously optimising the portfolio.
+As a result of the performance of CIFCO to date, both Councils approved a further tranche of £50 million in capital for CIFCO, meaning that each council has invested £50 million each.
+The total £100 million has now been invested and it is not expected that the Councils will invest further capital in CIFCO.
+However, CIFCO will then continue to generate a stable income for the two Councils to spend on local services while continuously optimising the portfolio.

 CIFCO’s finances are publicly available.
 Its audited accounts are available on the website, together with Council reports, as well as other information, summaries and comments from the CIFCO board.
 CIFCO endeavours to be as transparent as possible but cannot release everything into the public domain, partly for commercial sensitivity reasons and also because of GDPR.
 For example, a full list of CIFCO tenants and their respective lease/rent commitments cannot be released.
 There has been a good level of interest in the operation of CIFCO since its inception and a frequently asked questions section has been put together to help to answer queries.